Systematic Orbifold Constructions of Schellekens' Vertex Operator Algebras from Niemeier Lattices: Lattice s and Automorphism Groups

-Finally, we state the main result of this section, a description of the automorphisms of $V_L$ up to conjugacy.
-Given an even, positive-definite lattice $L$ and an automorphism $\nu\in\O(L)$ (of order $m$) we may consider the projection $\pi_\nu\colon\h\to\h^\nu$, $\pi_\nu=\frac{1}{m}\sum_{i=0}^{m-1}\nu^i$, of $\h=L\otimes_\Z\C$ onto $\h^\nu$, the elements of $\h$ fixed by $\nu$.
 With the above preparations, it is easy to prove the following specialisation of \autoref{prop:autconj}.
-We may drop the assumption that the weight-one Lie algebra $(V_L)_1$ is semisimple, which was merely made for convenience. \begin{thm}[Conjugacy Classes] Let $L$ be an even, positive-definite lattice and $V_L$ the corresponding \voa{}.
+We may drop the assumption that the weight-one Lie algebra $(V_L)_1$ is semisimple, which was merely made for convenience. \begin{thm}[Finite-Order Conjugacy Classes] Let $L$ be an even, positive-definite lattice and $V_L$ the corresponding \voa{}.
 Let $g\in\Aut(V_L)$ of finite order.
 Then $g$ is conjugate to an automorphism of the form